-Replacem The cost of The cost (market Days - Basic + Provides - Can overestimate ent costs replacing an ecosystem, good, or service, with artificial or man-made products, infrastructure or technologies, or the cost of providing statutory services to replace preventative action. weeks / Low are difficult to value by other means). + A readily transparent and defensible method when values. - Does not consider social preferences for services, or behavior, in the absence of the services. - The replacement service probably only represents a proportion of the full range of services provided by the service or natural resource.
-Cost-base Damage costs avoided The costs incurred to property, infrastructure and production when ecosystem services that protect economically valuable assets are lost, in terms of expenditures saved. incurred to property, infrastructure or production as a result of loss of ecosystem services (e.g. insurance claims made as a result of flooding after removal of natural flood defenses).
+pproaches Replacem ent costs with artificial or man-made products, infrastructure or price) of replacing an ecosystem, good, or service, with a man-made equivalent (e.g. replacing sea grasses as a juvenile fish nursery with fish farms).
+The price of providing private or public health / social care services (e.g. replacing therapeutic services with GP Days - weeks / Low measures of value for regulatory services (which are difficult to value by other means). + A readily transparent and defensible method when based on market data Relevant for ecosystem values where social outcomes - Can overestimate values Does not consider social preferences for services, or behavior, in the absence of the services The replacement service probably only represents a proportion of the full range of services provided by the service or natural resource.
+Cost-based approaches Damage costs avoided infrastructure and production when ecosystem services that protect economically valuable assets visits).
+Data on costs incurred to property, infrastructure or production as a result of loss of ecosystem services (e.g. insurance claims made as a result of flooding after removal of natural flood defenses).
 Damages under different scenarios including "with" and "without" regulatory service.
-Low ing and bio- physical processe s measures of value for regulatory services that are difficult to value by other means (e.g. storm, flood and erosion control). - Relevant for ecosystem values where social outcomes are society wide.
-The approach is largely limited to services related to properties, assets, and economic activities.
-Can overestimate values.
-Wellbeing valuation (WV) Wellbeing valuations assess the relationship between life circumstances (e.g. employment status, health status, levels of volunteering, safety of local area) and levels of self-reported wellbeing, and what level of income change would provide the same level of change in wellbeing. datasets (e.g. the British Household Panel Survey).
+Low Engineer ing and bio- physical processe s value for regulatory services that are difficult to value - The approach is largely limited to services related to properties, assets, and economic activities Can overestimate values.
+Wellbeing valuation (WV) Wellbeing valuations assess the relationship between life circumstances (e.g. employment status, health status, levels of volunteering, safety of local area) and levels of self-reported wellbeing, and what level of income change would provide the same level of change in wellbeing.
+Large statistical datasets (e.g. the British Household Panel Survey).
 Low etric / statistical analysis + Additional datasets can be created. - Data needed may not be publicly available for either the outcome or for a specific stakeholder group in which case costs will be higher.

-preference approaches Wellb : stated preference / wellbeing valuation their willingness to accept (WTA) compensation for a loss such that their level of datasets (e.g. the British Household Weeks - months / High naire design, interviewi ng and econome tric / statistical analysis - Data needed for wellbeing valuation may not be publicly available in which case costs will be higher.
-Stated pref valuation (CV) Infer values of outcomes by asking people directly what is their willingness to pay (WTP) for them, or their willingness to accept (WTA) compensation for their loss. people place on a good or service (e.g. existence of a species, increased confidence); demographic and biographical information on naire design, interviewi ng and econome tric analysis values. + Extremely flexible - it can be used to estimate the value of virtually anything. - The results are subject to numerous different biases from respondents. e.g. respondents may express a positive WTP to promote a "warm glow" effect, overestimating value. - e.g. if the cost is perceived as a tax.
+preference approaches Wellb eing stated preference / wellbeing valuation asked directly for their willingness to accept (WTA) compensation for a loss such that their level of wellbeing does not change. datasets (e.g. the British Household naire design, interviewi ng and econome tric / statistical analysis willingness to pay (WTP) scenarios which - Data needed for wellbeing valuation may not be publicly available in which case costs will be higher.
+Stated pr valuation (CV) outcomes by asking people directly what is their willingness to pay (WTP) for them, or their willingness to accept (WTA) compensation for people place on a good or service (e.g. existence of a species, increased confidence); demographic and biographical information on - naire design, interviewi ng and econome tric analysis values. + Extremely flexible - it can be used to estimate the value of virtually anything. - The results are subject to numerous different biases from respondents. e.g. respondents may express a positive WTP to promote a "warm glow" effect, overestimating value e.g. if the cost is perceived as a tax.